Vish-0806/Auralis-voice-file-manager/README.md

 </p>

 <p align="center">
   Auralis is a local-first, privacy-respecting desktop assistant that replaces complex menus and system commands with natural language.
-Talk to your operating system to manage files, extract document intelligence, orchestrate development tasks, and build automated workflows.
+Talk to your operating system to manage files, extract document intelligence, orchestrate development tasks, and build automated workflows too.
 </p>

 <p align="center">